 Setting Description Factory Default Startup/None The connection will be opened as the AWK-1137C starts up.
 Startup/None The connection will only be closed manually.
 Any Character/None The connection will be opened as soon as a character is received from the attached device.
 The connection will only be closed manually.
 Any Character/ The connection will be opened as soon as a character is Inactivity Time received from the attached device.
 The connection will be closed if no data is received for the time specified in Inactivity time.
+DSR on/DSR off The TCP connection is opened when the DSR signal is on, and closed when the DSR signal is off.
+DSR on/None The TCP connection is opened when the DSR signal is on.
+The connection will only be closed manually.
 DCD On/DCD Off The TCP connection is opened when the DCD (data carrier detect) signal is on, and closed when the DCD signal is off.
 DCD On/None The TCP connection is opened when the DCD signal is on.
 The connection will only be closed manually.